How does personal branding help your career? Sorav Jain offers personal branding tips and ideas to create personal

 - Explore new avenues: The ability and the possibility to chase your dreams can come true.
 Abundant opportunities will come your way, for example, the potential of freelancing or learning and honing your skills.

 - Assert yourself: You’d be able to prove your worth via your branding activities.
 This will, in turn, help you to demand certain benefits such as a wage hike or a promotion.
-You’d be a value addition to any organisation you work with.
+You’d be a valuable addition to any organisation you work with.

 - Gain trust: You become a trustworthy person when you’re a brand.
 This will give you more chances to land leadership positions at your job.

 - Increased revenue: When you’ve proven that you’re a thought leader in the industry, your voice matters.
 You can demand a raise and better benefits in your job.

 Remember that if you want to move upward, you have to have a robust personal brand.
 This means, not only building a strong digital presence but also maintaining your persona at your place of work, doing your best work, and staying updated on developments in your industry.

 All said and done, this takes dedication and passion.
 If you’re passionate about what you do and think you can dedicate your time to build something special, then personal branding is for you.